OAuth2-Framework/oauth2-framework/src/Component/Core/README.md

-Authorization Code Grant for the OAuth2 Framework
+Core component for the OAuth2 Framework
 =================================================

 This repository is a sub repository of [OAuth2 and OpenId Connect Framework](https://github.com/oauth2-framework/oauth2-framework) project and is READ ONLY.